jppgibbs/Aegis/README.md

-###
-Step 2.
+### Step 2.
 Extracting hashes

 _(Skip this step if you used remote extraction)_

-If we extracted the hashes manually then we'll need to decrypt them using the SYSTEM hive:
+If you extracted the hashes manually then you will need to decrypt them using the SYSTEM hive:

 1. Enter the file path for the SYSTEM and ntds.dit files that you manually extracted in the appropriately labeled text boxes in the local extraction section.
 2. Once extracted your hash file can be found at yourdomain.hashes.ntlm

-###
-Step 3.
+### Step 3.
 Cracking passwords

 Now we need to crack the hashes in order to generate a .pot file with containing the raw passwords to be analysed by Aegis.
 For this you'll need to use a password cracking tool like John the Ripper or Hashcat.
 I would recommend a Hashcat dictionary attack with H0bRules for the most complete results.

 1. Install hashcat using 'apt-get install hashcat'
-2. Put your desired wordlist (e.g. rockyou.txt) and rule file (e.g. hob04.rule) in the directory
+2. Put your desired wordlist (e.g. rockyou.txt) and rule file (e.g. hob064.rule) in the directory
 3. Run 'hashcat -m 1000 --potfile-path yourdomain.pot --username yourdomain.hashes.ntlm rockyou.txt -r hob064.rule'

-###
-Step 4.
+### Step 4.
 Generating the report

 Now that the hashes have been cracked, you can load them with Aegis and generate your report:

-1. Now you have the .pot file with your cracked hashes, enter the name of the pot file and your active directory domain name and click Generate Report for a text output or Generate Password Cloud for a wordcloud output.
+1. Now you have the .pot file with your cracked hashes, enter the name of the pot file and the active directory domain name and click Generate Report for a text output or Generate Password Cloud for a wordcloud output.

 ### Step 5.
 Checking Email Breaches